Brand Logo

 ABOUT MONICA STANESCU

-Time went on, and when I found a Health Psychology course, it felt like the right approach to follow.
-I always believed in the biopsychosocial approach, that the environment we grow and live in is essential to our becoming.
-That was the time when I truly understood how traumatic it has been to receive the diagnosis of a chronic condition in my early twenties, how it has impacted my identity as a woman and how it took over my being and my life.
-I went through all the stages of grief, and it turned my world apart.
+Time passed, and when I discovered a Health Psychology Master's at the University of the West of England, it felt like the right approach to follow.
+I have always believed in the biopsychosocial approach, which holds that the environment in which we grow and live is essential to our development.
+That was the time when I truly understood how traumatic it had been to receive the diagnosis of a chronic condition in my early twenties, how it had impacted my identity as a woman and how it had taken over my being and my life.
+I went through all the stages of grief, and it turned my world upside down.
 But with great support around me, therapy, and friends, I managed to rebuild myself, the way I feel about myself.
-This time, in a conscious manner, by my values and beliefs, and my wishes for the future, how I wanted to conduct my life.Right after I received my MSc qualification, I started to work as a Specialist Mentor, providing emotional support for students all over the UK.
-When I studied for my undergraduate, I remember feeling my mind was so scattered, I had no notion of time management or prioritisation, struggling to study, focus and lacking motivation for a proactive approach to preparation ahead exams.
+This time, in a conscious manner, by my values and beliefs, my wishes for the future, and how I wanted to conduct my life.
+Immediately after receiving my MSc qualification, I began working as a Specialist Mentor, providing mental and emotional support to students who are challenged by various disabilities, long-term conditions, and/or learning difficulties.
+When I studied for my undergraduate degree, I remember feeling that my mind was scattered.
+I had no notion of time management or prioritisation, struggled to study and focus, and lacked motivation for a proactive approach to preparation ahead of exams.
 I would end up not sleeping well, not eating the last two days before exams, and struggling to study.

 Thank you for taking the time to get to know me.
 I look forward to hearing your story!